Background pattern

 • The reconstituted solution is administered subcutaneously in the thigh (right or left) or in the abdomen (right or left side).

-• The administration sites should be rotated with each injection.
+• The injection sites should be rotated with each injection.

-• If local reactions occur at the injection site after subcutaneous injection of bortezomib, or a less concentrated solution of bortezomib (1 mg/ml instead of 2.5 mg/ml) can be administered subcutaneously, or it is recommended to change to intravenous injection.
+• If local reactions occur at the injection site after subcutaneous injection of bortezomib, either a less concentrated solution of bortezomib (1 mg/ml instead of 2.5 mg/ml) can be administered subcutaneously or it is recommended to switch to intravenous injection.

-Bortezomib Fresenius Kabi 2.5 mg and 3.5 mg MUST BE ADMINISTERED ONLY BY INTRAVENOUS OR SUBCUTANEOUS ROUTE.
+Bortezomib Fresenius Kabi 2.5 mg and 3.5 mg SHOULD ONLY BE ADMINISTERED INTRAVENOUSLY OR SUBCUTANEOUSLY.
 Do not administer by other routes.
-Intrathecal administration has caused cases of death.
+Intrathecal administration has caused death.

 1. ELIMINATION